The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Tropicalizations of linear series

 Note that $R(D)$ consists of all PL functions on $\Gamma$ whose rightward slopes are nonincreasing and bounded between 0 and 2.
-The tropicalization map from $H^0(X, \mathcal{O}(D_X))$ to $R(D)$ is surjective in this case.
-Now we classify the possibilities for the tropicalization $\Sigma$ of the pencil.

 At each rightward tangent vector $\zeta$, $s_\zeta$ is either $(1,2)$, $(0,2)$, or $(0,1)$.
 We divide the interval $\Gamma$ into regions, according to these three possibilities.
 Because the slopes of functions in $R(D)$ do not increase from left to right, the region where $s_\zeta$ is equal to $(1,2)$ must be to the left of the region where it is equal to $(0,2)$, which in turn must be to the left of the region where it is equal to $(0,1)$.
+Note that any of these regions may be empty.

 \textbf{Case 1:} First, consider the case where there is a non-empty region where $s_\zeta$ is equal to $(0,2)$.
-(Note that either or both of the regions where $s_\zeta$ is equal to $(1,2)$ and $(0,1)$ may be empty.)
+Choose functions $\psi_0$ and $\psi_1$ in $\Sigma$ such that